airdaydev/airday/roadmap.md

 ## UI
 - [] Context menus should not go past edge of screen (flipped)
+- [] Copy and paste many items, from csv, etc
+- [] Copy as JSON, CSV, Markdown etc
 - [] List should scroll up as you drag up
 - [] Show date finished on completed items
 - [] Show completed item in og list for 5 seconds before disappearing